matt2ology/mgmt117-business-ethics-and-society/chapter-10-managers-as-ethical-leaders-and-performance-assessments/README.md

+---
+alias: Chapter 10 - Managers as Ethical Leaders and Performance Assessments
+---

+# Chapter 10: Managers as Ethical Leaders and Performance Assessments

-# Chapter 10 - Learning Objectives
+## Chapter 10 - Learning Objectives

 10.1 Describe the five sources of power available to managers.